|

 • |

-During the second half of the 20th century, psychoanalysis and CBT waged a real influence war, especially in France, although the latter, in the versions of Aaron Beck and Steven Hayes, are merely the culmination of the former.
-The frontal opposition largely came from the inclusion under the CBT label, on the one hand, of behaviorist conditioning methods (which belong to a caricature of Stoicism), and on the other hand of those aiming to conform the individual to the arbitrary expectations of society, which do not belong to therapy, but to an oppressive conditioning, as denounced at the beginning of this document.
+At the end of the 20th century, psychoanalysis and CBTs engaged in a real influence war, particularly in France, while the latter, in the Aaron Beck and Steven Hayes versions, are merely the advanced version of the former.
+The direct opposition came largely from the inclusion under the term CBT, on the one hand, of behavioral conditioning methods (which relate to a caricature of Stoicism), and on the other hand, those aiming to conform the individual to the arbitrary expectations of society, which do not belong to therapy, but to a oppressive conditioning, as denounced at the beginning of this document.

-An important question remains the notion of values.
-Aaron Beck's CBT and especially ACT remove everything arbitrary at this level, which should be noted, as it effectively protects them from the prejudices of the moment and makes them genuine scientific therapies.
+An important question remains the concept of values.
+CBT by Aaron Beck and especially ACT remove all that is arbitrary at this level, which should be praised, as it effectively protects them against the prejudices of the moment, and makes them true scientific therapies.

-However, as ACT understood, an individual, to construct themselves, needs values.
-Establishing one's own values is not so simple, and cognitive dissonance makes the task even more difficult.
-That is why this site comes as a complement, proposing more elaborated values fully compatible with the advances of modern science during the last few centuries.
+However, as ACT has understood, an individual needs values to construct themselves.
+Giving oneself one's own values is not so simple, and cognitive dissonance makes the task even more difficult.
+Therefore, this site comes as a complement by proposing more elaborate values, fully compatible with the advances of modern science during the last centuries.

-We do not feature Thomas J. D’Zurilla and Arthur M. Nezu (PST Problem-Solving Therapy) in this history of psychotherapies, due to the distinction we make between the cognitive-affective system and reason.
-Our primary emphasis on problem solving is evident in the article What is a successful education? and we consider good mastery of the cognitive-affective system, and thus psychotherapies, as merely a prerequisite for achieving it.
+We do not include Thomas J. D'Zurilla and Arthur M. Nezu (PST Problem-Solving Therapy) in this history of psychotherapies, due to the distinction we make between the cognitive-affective system and reason.
+The primary importance we attribute to problem-solving appears in the article What is a successful education? and we consider good mastery of the cognitive-affective system, and thus psychotherapies, as a simple prerequisite to achieve it.

-Put simply, for us, problem solving is nothing less than the raison d'être of culture, that is to say much more than a simple therapy.
+In other words, for us, problem solving is nothing less than the raison d'être of culture, which is much more than a simple therapy.

-The placebo effect is something very powerful: believing in something produces quite significant effects.
+The placebo effect is something very powerful: the act of believing in something produces quite significant effects.

 However, it presents two major limitations: